enji-io/enjicalc-docs/README.md

 # Quick Start

-Welcome to the Quick Start Guide for Enjicalc, your collaborative software solution for writing, reviewing, and managing engineering calculations.
+Welcome to the Quick Start Guide for Enji.io, your collaborative software solution for writing, reviewing, and managing engineering calculations.
 We know you're eager to get started with the software, so this guide will walk you through the essential steps to get you up and running quickly.

 ## Key App Components

-Enjicalc comprises two general interfaces: a personal dashboard and a workspace.
+Enji.io comprises two general interfaces: a personal dashboard and a workspace.
 On your dashboard page, click Create New Workspace.
 Feel free to rename the workspace before jumping into it.
 Inside your workspace, click Create Sheet to start your first set of calculations.

 ### Sheet Page